 Situated in the heart of Nigeria, Jos is known for its gentle climate, which has attracted many tourists and foreign workers.
 However, in recent years the capital of Plateau State has come to highlight the ethnic and religious divisions of Nigeria.

-Since 2009, the extremist Islamist group Boko Haram is believed to be responsible for thousands of deaths in its efforts to rid northern Nigeria of its Christian presence and impose Islamic law.
+Since 2009, the extremist Islamist group an extremist group that is located primarily in Northern Nigeria More is believed to be responsible for thousands of deaths in its efforts to rid northern Nigeria of its Christian presence and impose Islamic law.

 In January 2010, an attack targeting a church led to widespread sectarian violence.
 Many Christian villages on the outskirts?of Jos were attacked, more than 1,000 people died,?20,000?were displaced and?houses and property were destroyed.